Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Special Multiserial Algebras

 We define a set of relations $\rho$ from $\chi$ in the following way.
 For each truncated edge $e \in \mathcal{P}_\chi$ connected to a non-truncated vertex $v \in \mathcal{V}_\chi$, we say there exists a relation $\mathfrak{C}_{v, \alpha}^{\mathfrak{m}(v)} \alpha \in \rho$, where $\alpha$ is the (unique) arrow such that $s(\alpha) = e$.
 For any other (non-truncated) polygon $x \in \mathcal{P}_\chi$ that is connected to some (not necessarily distinct) vertices $u,v \in \mathcal{V}_\chi$, we say there exists a relation $\mathfrak{C}_{u, \beta}^{\mathfrak{m}(u)}-\mathfrak{C}_{v, \gamma}^{\mathfrak{m}(v)} \in \rho$ for any distinct arrows $\beta$ and $\gamma$ such that $s(\beta)=x=s(\gamma)$.
 The remaining relations of $\rho$ consist of all length two paths $\delta\zeta$ in $Q$ such that $\delta\zeta$ is not a subpath of $\mathfrak{C}_v$ for any non-truncated vertex $v \in \mathcal{V}_\chi$.

-Consequently, we define $I =\langle \rho \rangle$.
-We call the algebra $A=KQ/I$ is the \emph{Brauer configuration algebra} corresponding to the Brauer configuration $\chi$.
+\begin{defn} Let $\chi$ be a Brauer configuration.
+Let $Q$ be the quiver and $\rho$ be the set of relations corresponding to $\chi$ given by the construction above.
+Let $I$ be the ideal of the path algebra $KQ$ generated by the relations $\rho$.
+We call the algebra $A=KQ/I$ the \emph{Brauer configuration algebra} corresponding to the Brauer configuration $\chi$. \end{defn}

 By the work of Green and Schroll (c.f. \cite{BCA} and \cite{Multiserial}), the class of Brauer configuration algebras coincides with the class of symmetric special multserial algebras, and thus these terms may be used interchangeably.

 One can see from the definition of a Brauer configuration algebra that the polygons of the corresponding Brauer configuration $\chi$ are in bijection with the simple modules of the algebra.
 The same is true for the indecomposable projective modules.
 Motivated by this fact, we respectively denote by $S(x)$ and $P(x)$ the simple modules and indecomposable projective modules corresponding to a polygon $x \in \mathcal{P}_\chi$.